nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

       created before `OrderParser`.
     * Fixed UG bug to specify that add command will take the latter details if multiple similar parameters is given.
     * Fixed salary bug where salary of zero is allowed.
-    * Fixed sorting bug, where sorting after filter commands such as tag, name deletes the original list in storage.
+    * Fixed sorting bug where sorting after filter commands deletes the original list.

 * **Review/mentoring contributions**